There are presently no open calls for submissions.

 Q: Is it cool if I just send you an email with my work, or mail you a hard copy?

-A: Sorry, no. We have a workflow and a team and a process.
+A: Sorry, no. We have a workflow and reading teams and a process.

 Q: How many submissions do you receive?